isomerpages/mlaw-acd/_information-for-regulated-dealers/0-registration.md

 ### Fees and period of registration
 <b>Fees</b><br>
 Regulated dealers must pay an application fee for each application to register with the Registrar.
 Regulated dealers who <b>submit their application by 31 May 2019 will enjoy a lower application fee of S$70 as an incentive for early registration.</b><br><br>
-If the Registrar provides in-principle approval for their application, regulated dealers must pay a registration fee calculated based on the number of outlets they operate and the period for which they register
+If the Registrar provides in-principle approval for their application, regulated dealers must pay a registration fee calculated based on the number of outlets they operate and the period for which they register.
 <table>
   <tr>
     <th></th>